Jump to:

 Epidemiology including risk factors and primary prevention

 AIDP is the leading cause of acute flaccid paralysis in developed countries, with an annual incidence of 0.6 to 2.7 per 100,000 persons.
-There is a 20% increase in the average rate of GBS for every 10-year increase in age beyond the first decade.8 GBS demonstrates a predominance toward men (relative risk, 1.78), notably atypical for an immunologic condition.8
+Although the incidence increases with age, the peak incidence is between 50 and 70 years.
+Males are approximately 1.5 times more likely to be affected by GBS, which is notably atypical for an immunologic condition.8

 In contrast, the peak incidence of CIDP occurs in middle age (40s-60s).
 The relapsing-remitting form presents more often among patients in their 20s, whereas older patients may present with a more chronic, insidiously progressive motor and sensory polyneuropathy.
 Prevalence varies widely because of variable adherence to diagnostic criteria, from 1 to 9 per 100,000 persons.
 CIDP presenting in childhood carries a lower incidence of 0.48 per 100,000 persons.7